uniphil/statwonk.github.io/source/_posts/2013-12-15-are-academics-adopting-github.markdown

 date: 2013-12-15 20:27
 comments: true
 categories: academia, git, github, version control, R, Python
+description: Version control like git and github is becoming an important tool for academics.
 ---

 As the partner of one of the "Piled Higher, and Deeper" (a Ph.D student) crowd and also a data